a2 Milk New Zealand Class Action

 Participants to the New Zealand Proceedings will not be exposed to any costs or financial risk.

 No. You cannot be a class member in both class actions.
-As a precondition to participate as a class member in the New Zealand Proceedings, a2 Milk shareholders must opt out of the Australian Proceedings on or before 3 October 2025.
+As a precondition to participate as a class member in the New Zealand Proceedings, a2 Milk shareholders must have opted out of the Australian Proceedings on or before 3 October 2025.
 This is because courts will not allow “double recovery”.
 If you remain in both, you risk being excluded from any settlement or judgment in either forum.

 We welcome your queries by email to a2milknzclassaction@hamiltonlocke.co.nz.